 Therapeutic abortion is the ending of a pregnancy on purpose.
-A medical abortion is done by taking medicines.
-This procedure is done in very early pregnancy.
+A medical abortion is done by taking medications.
+This procedure is done in early pregnancy.
 It can be done up to 8 weeks.

 This process is not the same as emergency contraception.
 An abortion ends an established pregnancy.
 Emergency contraception helps prevent pregnancy.